Article

 • A weak one-page resume is still weak.
 A clear two-page resume can outperform it if the content is stronger and better structured.

 The strongest first page still matters most.
 If the top section is weak, no page-count rule will rescue the application.
-That is why stronger tailoring often matters more than trimming.
+That is why stronger tailoring usually matters more than trimming.
 If your targeting is generic, fix that first with a better resume-to-job-description workflow.

 How to decide without overthinking it